-Understanding VAT – Value Added Tax – in the European Union
+Understanding the Value Added Tax in the European Union

-Value added tax (VAT) is a sales tax levied on the supply of goods and services.
-In some countries, this tax is known as “goods and services tax” or GST.
-VAT is an indirect tax, meaning that the tax is collected from someone other than the entity who bears the cost of the tax.
+The Value Added Tax (VAT) is a sales tax levied on the supply of goods and services.
+In some countries, this tax is known as the “Goods and Services Tax” or GST.
+The VAT is an indirect tax, meaning that the tax is collected from someone other than the entity bearing the cost of the tax.

-VAT applies more or less to all goods and services that are bought and sold for use or consumption in the European Union (EU).
-Goods and services supplied for export to customers outside the VAT area are not normally subject to VAT.
-Conversely importations are taxed to maintain a balance for domestic producers so that they can compete on equal terms within the European market with imports from outside the EU.
+The VAT applies more or less to all goods and services bought and sold for use or consumption in the European Union (EU).
+Goods and services supplied for exportations to customers outside the VAT area are normally not subject to VAT.
+Conversely, goods and services supplied for importation are taxed to maintain a balance for domestic producers to compete on equal terms within the European market with goods and services imported from outside the EU.

-A common VAT system is compulsory for all member states of the EU.
-When a person or business is carrying out any economic activity supplying goods and services to other entities and the value of the supplies passes a certain financial threshold, the supplier is required to register with the local taxation authorities and charge its customers VAT.
+A common VAT system is compulsory for all EU member states.
+When a person or business is carrying out any economic activity supplying goods and services to other entities, and the value of the supplies passes a certain financial threshold, the supplier must register with the local taxation authorities and charge its customers VAT.

-VAT charged by a business and paid by its customers is known as output VAT.
-VAT that is paid by a business to other businesses on the supplies that it receives is known as input VAT.
-A business is generally able to recover input VAT to the extent that the input VAT is attributable to its taxable outputs.
-Input VAT is recovered by setting it against the output VAT for which the business is required to account to the state, or, if there is an excess, by claiming a repayment from the state.
+The VAT charged by a business and paid by its customers is known as output VAT, while the VAT that businesses pay to other businesses of the supplies they receive is known as input VAT.
+A business is generally able to recover the input VAT to the extent that the input VAT is attributable to its taxable outputs.
+The input VAT is recovered by either setting it against the output VAT for which the business is required to account to the state or, if there is excess VAT, by claiming a repayment from the state.

-End-users like private consumers of products and services cannot recover input VAT on purchases, but businesses registered for VAT are able to recover input VAT on the goods and services that they buy to make further supplies or services directly or indirectly sold to end-users.
-In this way, the total tax levied at each stage in the economic chain of supply is a constant fraction of the value added by a business to its products, and most of the cost of collecting the tax is borne by businesses, rather than by the state.
-Please see figure 1 for an example of the VAT chain.
+While end users, such as private consumers of products and services, cannot recover the input VAT on purchases, businesses registered for VAT can recover the input VAT on the goods and services they buy to make further supplies or services directly or indirectly sold to end users.
+In this way, the total tax levied at each stage in the economic chain of supply is a constant fraction of the value added by a business to its products, placing most of the cost of collecting tax on businesses rather than on the state.
+Please see Figure 1 for an example of the VAT chain.